NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Transmission capacity between counties is based on nodal transmission network data (see {numref}`figure-nodal-transmission-network-data`) collected as part of the North American Renewable Integration Study {cite}`brinkmanNorthAmericanRenewable2021a`.
 Nodes from the dataset are spatially matched to counties using nodal coordinates and a shapefile of U.S. counties (described below).
-With this dataset, there are a few dozen counties that have no transmission nodes or capacity, which may be the result of missing data.
+With this dataset, there are a few dozen counties that have no transmission nodes or capacity, which may be the result of missing data (the quality of the nodal dataset declines for lower-voltage (less than 100 kV) transmission elements).
 To address this, nodes and lines are added to ensure every county has at least one transmission interface.
-This is done by either adding a node on existing lines that cross a county but previously had nodes in that county, or, if there are no transiting lines, adding a node to the county centroid and matching to the closest node in a neighboring county.
+This is done by either adding a node on existing lines that cross a county but previously had no nodes in that county, or, if there are no transiting lines, adding a node to the county centroid and connecting to the closest node in a neighboring county.

 ```{figure} figs/docs/nodal-transmission-network-data.png
 :name: figure-nodal-transmission-network-data